 As required by rule, the owner of an OSS is responsible for operating, monitoring, and maintaining the system.
 Inspections are required at least once every three years for gravity OSS and annually for all other systems, unless otherwise required by the local health officer.
-In the event an OSS fails, the owner is required to repair or replace the system, or connect to a public sewer or large on-site sewage system.
-When a local health officer has determined repairing or replacing the OSS or connecting to another system is not a feasible option and the only realistic method is discharging treated effluent or abandon the property, then the owner must use a holding tank, and obtain a discharge permit from the Department of Ecology.
+If an OSS fails, the owner is required to repair or replace the system, or connect to a public sewer or large on-site sewage system.
+When a local health officer determines repairing or replacing the OSS or connecting to another system is not a feasible option, and the only realistic method is discharging treated effluent or abandon the property, then the owner must use a holding tank and obtain a discharge permit from the Department of Ecology.

 A local health jurisdiction (LHJ) may apply for an administrative search warrant when there is an administrative plan in place to address pollution of commercial or recreational shellfish harvesting areas and the request to access the property has been denied.
 The plan, along with reasonable evidence showing pollution from the septic system on the property to be inspected, must be submitted to the court as part of the justification for the warrant.

 Summary: Failing On-Site Sewage Systems.
-SBOH rules must:
+The rules adopted by SBOH must:

 give first priority to repairing and second priority to replacing an existing conventional OSS;